[3 MIN READ]

 Consider the classic case of shingles, for example, where the one-step process consists of recognizing the tell-tale pattern of vesicular lesions.
 Contrast the rash of shingles with the more elusive symptoms of chest pain, headache, or weakness, which usually require a multi-step approach to reach the correct conclusion.

 The more steps along the way, the more chance for errors to occur.
-The persistent problem of diagnostic error mandates that we take the time to relearn the diagnostic process along with the system and cognitive errors that commonly occur at each stage.
+The persistent problem of diagnostic error in medicine mandates that we take the time to relearn the diagnostic process along with the system and cognitive errors that commonly occur at each stage.

 The 2015 report from the Institute of Medicine, “Improving Diagnosis in Health Care,” has outlined a model of the diagnostic process, as has CRICO Strategies in its “2014 Annual Benchmarking Report.”
 Both models describe the 10 to 12 components that comprise the process and discuss the inadequacies and errors that may plague each step.